sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 ## Bundles

 Bundles are the top-level distribution format for Ruble extensions.
 A bundle directory must contain a bundle.rb at the top level.
 The bundle.rb file defines the metadata for the bundle and its menu(s).
-By convention, the name of a bundle directory ends with .ruble suffix but this is not required.
+By convention, the name of a bundle directory ends with .ruble suffix, but this is not required.

 In addition to the bundle.rb file, there are four top-level directories within a bundle that are treated specially: